zrepl/zrepl/docs/configuration/jobs.rst

   #.
 The ``prune_rhs`` policy is triggered for all *target filesystems*

 A local job is combination of source & pull job executed on the same machine.
-Note that while snapshots are pruned, bookmarks are not pruned and kept around forever.
-Refer to the comments on :ref:`source job <job-source>` for the reasoning behind this.

 Terminology
 -----------